robguilarr/robguilar/public/about/index.md

 As one of my favorite authors Austin Kleon mentions, _*"You don't have to be a genius ....
 Sometimes amateurs have more to teach us than experts"*_, their mindset is different, and they are always willing to learn without looking at limitations.
 For this reason, I want to show my work, eager to get feedback from people or groups who share the same interests as me.

 So do you think we share the same interests or at least similar?
-Regardless of your area feel free to follow me on Medium or contact me at one of the links below, let's build a <i>Scenius</i>.
+Regardless of your area, feel free to follow me on Social Media or contact me at one of the links below.

 ---

 #### :(fas fa-hand-holding-medical fa-fw): What can I offer?

-As a Data Analytics trainee, I know how you can use data in terms of exploratory analysis as well as the applicability of basic Supervised Machine Learning models within your business.
+As a Data Analyst, I know how you can use data in terms of exploratory analysis as well as the applicability of basic Supervised Machine Learning models within your business.
 Aligning the needs of the business, I offer my knowledge in Agile Methods to optimize processes actively and continuously.

 I also offer my collaboration and I am open to participate in collaborative projects, for which I invite you to approach to the contact section below.